 New nomination after a refusal : The minimum time frame for renominating a rejected candidate is two years.

 Recipients are presented with their insignia at an official ceremony at city hall.
-The event, which is webcasted, is held each year on May 17, the date of the founding of Montréal.
+The event is held each year on May 17, the date of the founding of Montréal.

 The presentation of the insignia is accompanied by a formal parchment bearing the seal of the Ordre.
 Recipients are then invited to sign the Ordre’s guestbook.